mehmetaltugakgul/deviceadvisor/README.md

 In the fast-paced world of technology, it can be challenging to stay up-to-date with the best hardware configurations for different tasks.
 This repository brings together a community of enthusiasts and experts who collaborate to compile and share their insights on the ideal hardware setups for various domains, such as:

+- Engineering Education
+- Everyday Use
 - Gaming
+- Graphic Design
 - Software Development
-- Machine Learning
-- Graphic Design
 - Video Editing
-- Server Hosting
-- UI/UX & Design

 ## How to Contribute